Hippy Singmanee: Elite career

 Hippy earned the prestigious Lumpinee Stadium Mini Flyweight title (104 lbs, later changed to 105 lbs) in 1986 and successfully defended it against "The Top Master" Karuhat Sor.Supawan.
 In a 2023 interview, Hippy admitted that at around this time his fame and success grew to the point that he became overconfident with himself, stopped training frequently, and began underestimating his opponents.
 Because of this Hippy would suffer his first two KO losses back-to-back against Langsuan Panyuthaphum and Maewpa Sun Miskawan, causing him to be stripped of his 105 lbs title.
 Hippy reclaimed the title via elbow KO in the widely anticipated fight card featuring the boxing match between Khaosai Galaxy and Kongthoranee Payakaroon in 1988, perpetuating his popularity.
 He would be labeled by the Muay Siam magazine as "The South's Finest Fighter" and "The Genius of the South."

 Hippy's prime lasted from 1987 to 1992.
 During this time he was considered the greatest fighter in the 105-108 lbs divisions, going so far as to win the Lumpinee Junior Flyweight title (108 lbs) against Karuhat Sor.Supawan and defending it against "The Ring Genius" Namkabuan Nongkeepahuyuth.
 For winning a fight against his most difficult opponent "The Death Mask" Veerapol Sahaprom, Hippy received 120,000 baht, the highest purse of his career which was also in the range of purses that were given to yodmuay (top fighters) at the time.
 In 1989, French-Algerian fighter Jaïd Seddak fought Hippy for the 53 kg Muay Thai World title.
 Although Hippy won, the two became friends afterward.
 Hippy's younger brother Kompayak Singmanee also became a notable stadium champion and the two became famous in Thailand as Muay Thai fighters.

 Hippy admitted that he started declining as his physical condition began to worsen after his prime.
-Despite this, he was still able to secure victories against elite fighters Chaiyai Sitkaruhat and Sot Luknongyangtoi, among others.
+Despite this, he was still able to secure victories against elite fighters Chaiyai Sitkaruhat and Sod Looknongyangtoy, among others.
 Hippy had his final Muay Thai fight against Laemsing Por.Nitiwat wherein he lost by decision.
 He was matched up against Burklerk Pinsinchai but they did not fight.
 Hippy's successful championship fights against Karuhat Sor.Supawan and Saeksan Sitjomthong are considered to be the best fights in his career.
 He would be remembered for being a highly successful fighter in his rise to fame before and during the golden era of Muay Thai as well for his ability to defeat larger opponents who often were from weight classes above his own.
 His admirers often pointed out his ability to combine power with technique in his fighting style.